I am also an artist/crafter/poet/photographer and this I do during evenings and on week ends.

 MargaretTarrant [1888-1959] Peter and his friend |

-I discovered the illustrations of Margaret Tarrant in my twenties and even though she remains a first love, many others hold my artist's heart including Arthur Rackham, Edmund Dulac, Cicely Mary Barker, Dorothy M. Wheeler, Anne Anderson and Florence Anderson.
+I discovered the illustrations of Margaret Tarrant in my twenties and even though she remains a first love, many others hold pieces of my artist's heart including Arthur Rackham, Edmund Dulac, Cicely Mary Barker, Dorothy M. Wheeler, Anne Anderson and Florence Anderson.

 I am an avid reader and inspired by contemporary fantasy writers.
 A great love is Carlos Ruiz Zafon as I find his writing exquisite.
 I remember reading The Shadow of the Wind [while listening to Ludovico Einaudi's Eden Rock album] and being transported completely out of myself.
-He has a way of writing characters that you care and empathize with after just a few brief lines.
-I am interested in historical automata and so loved his haunting page-turner, The Watcher in the Shadows.
+He has a way of creating unforgettable characters in just a few brief lines.
+I am interested in historical automata and so loved the haunting The Watcher in the Shadows.
 I also enjoyed Catherynne M.Valente's poignant, whimsical Fairyland series.
 I recently read the somewhat grittier Some kind of fairy tale by the late, great Graham Joyce and loved it so much, I now intend to read all his other stories.
 A strand that weaves its way through Joyce's story is the subject of lost time, or a length of time that cannot be accounted for and I'm drawn to stories concerning this type of supernatural time slip.
-I also love science fantasy and adored Robert Jordan's Wheel of Time series but my absolute science fantasy love affaire is with the masterful, Tad Williams.
-His Memory, Sorrow & Thorn series is one of the most exciting and romantic stories I've ever read [and re-read 3 times].![]() |
+I have a tendency to dwell on the past, never more happy than when looking through photo albums, reading old diaries, or closing my eyes and walking through rooms in houses we inhabited when I was little.
+The past draws me to itself, hovers close by, sometimes taking me back to sun filled summers surrounded by beloved relatives now gone.
+Therefore, anything concerned with the prospect of time travel interests me.
+I also love science fantasy and adored Robert Jordan's Wheel of Time series but my absolute science fantasy love affair is with the masterful, Tad Williams; his Memory, Sorrow & Thorn series is one of the most exciting and romantic epics I've ever read [and re-read 3 times].From the diaries of Charles Altamont Doyle |

 Dad as a toddler with his dad David |